edissyum/opencaptureformem/README.md

 # Informations
 ## QRCode separation
 Maarch permit the creation of separator, with QRCODE containing the ID of an entity.
 "DGS" for example.
 If enabled is config.ini, the separation allow us to split a PDF file containing QR Code and create PDF with a filename prefixed with the entity ID. e.g : "DGS_XXXX.pdf"

 ## Configuration
 The file <code>src/config/config.ini</code> is splitted in different categories

  - Global
     - Choose the number of threads used to multi-threads (5 by defaults)
     - Resolution and compressionQuality when PDF are converted to JPG
-    - String use to sanitize char when mail detection
+    - List of char to be remove to sanitize detected email
     - Set the default path of the project (default : **/opt/maarch/OpenCapture/**)
     - tmpPath, no need to modify
     - errorPath, no need to modify